lorikgagica/lorikgagica/README.md

 ### Hi, I'm Lorik 👋

-🌱 I'm a self-taught front-end developer and I'm currently learning JavaScript and React.
+🌱 I'm a self-taught front-end developer and I'm currently learning Python, JavaScript and React.

-🔭 I’m currently working on my personal website... will be up soon!!
+🔭 I’m currently working on my personal website and on Python Projects.
 Stay tuned!

 Checkout my repos I worked on while learning to code😄